Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 This will generate five additional files in the `medaka` directory with the file extensions `.pac`, `.bwt`, `.ann`, `.amb` and `.sa`.
 These files are used by BWA in the next step of this process.

-Once we've made an output directory, we can then align the short reads to the draft assembly.
+Next we will make an output directory before we align the short reads to the draft assembly.

 ~~~
 cd ~/analysis/